|

 in a Top 20 market.
 I helped to found its freeform rock format, which

-evolved into today's modern-rock financial and ratings success.
+evolved into today's modern-rock success.

 Although always an extracurricular activity, it has nonetheless been